 Data Integrity

 Verify the integrity of all incoming data, ensuring that it is not modified in transit or at rest.
-Cryptographic authentication schemes verify integrity, but do not verify validity;
+Cryptographic authentication schemes verify data integrity, but do not verify data validity.
+Therefore, the integrity of all incoming data should be verified to ensure that it is not modified in transit or at rest;

 Validate that all data originating from external sources is well-formed and compliant with the expected protocol or specification.
 Additionally, as appropriate, validate data ranges to ensure they fall within safe limits; and